OpenMS/OpenMS-docs/OpenMS-Wiki/developer-faq.rst

 What is the difference between an OpenMS tool and util?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A tool starts its lifecycle in UTILS and may exist without beeing thoroughly tested.
+A tool starts its lifecycle in UTILS and may exist without being thoroughly tested.
 Tools may be promoted from UTILS to TOOLS if they are stable enough, are fully tested, fully documented and a test workflow exists.

 I have written a class for OpenMS I want to contribute.
 What should I do?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^